 That difference of strategies between the ERC and the JxC in the Spanish parliament generated some tensions within the Catalan government that became apparent at the end of 2020 when prime minister Torra was disqualified from public office by the Supreme Court and had to resign.
 The two parties lacked a common strategy and the trust issues between them brought about a new early election.
 Despite the pandemic, a new Catalan legislature was elected February 2021.
 This parliament is similar to the previous one in terms of the balance between pro-independence and anti-independence parties.
 However, the balance of power shifted within the two camps as ERC received more support than JxC and the Catalan socialists received more support than Ciudadanos.
-ERC decided to maintain the governing coalition with JxC, but the election results gave the ERC's leaders the legitimacy to continue with their strategy of pushing for a dialogue with the Spanish government took place in September 2021.
+ERC decided to maintain the governing coalition with JxC, but the election results gave the ERC's leaders the legitimacy to continue with their strategy of pushing for a dialogue with the Spanish government.
+The first meeting between the ERC members of the Catalan government and members of the Spanish government took place in September 2021.